teholm/amazon-guardduty-hands-on/README.md

 2. You will see three Rules in the list that were created by the CloudFormation template each beginning with the phrase “*GuardDuty-Event*” (you might see other rules depending on if any other rules were created for other purposes.)
 3. The rule that Alice configured for this “compromised access key” scenario is called “*GuardDuty-Event-EC2-MaliciousIPCaller*”.
 Click that rule.
 4. Under the **Targets** section, you will see a rule for an SNS Topic.
 The SNS topic entry was responsible for sending an email to the email address you entered in the parameters for the CloudFormation template.
 You can see this SNS Topic Trigger also has a transformation filter to modify the email to make it more user friendly.
-5. Alice did not set up a Lambda function to remediate this threat but there are many options that can be employed for dealing with this potential compromise.
+5. Alice did not set up a Lambda function to remediate this threat because the decision by the security team was to manually investigate and remediate this particular type of finding.

 There could be an investigative phase before an action is taken, including disabling the IAM Credential or the revoking the IAM Role session.
 This is also where a third-party solution could be examined.
 In many customer use cases, we have seen CloudWatch Events are used to send findings to an existing customer’s SIEM.
 Many [Amazon GuardDuty partners](https://aws.amazon.com/guardduty/resources/partners/) already have solutions for GuardDuty to make ingestion simple, help with analysis of findings, and also to help set up remediations.
 Some of these remediation options use Lambda, so instead of a CloudWatch Event Rule triggering Lambda, the solution itself could trigger a workflow which would include Lambda taking action.

 ## Attack Scenario 3 – IAM Role Credential Exfiltration <a name="attack3"/>